xlerida/gh/README.md

 - Animated  success page

 ## Technical Decisions

-- Figma for pixel-perfect designs
 - Vue 3 for reactive components
 - Pinia for centralized state management
-- Nuxt for server-side render and simplified file structure
+- Nuxt for server-side rendering and simplified file structure
+- Figma for assets design

 ## Setup and Running the Application